Illinois Sports Betting

 Northern Illinois plays in the Mid-American Conference (MAC).
 The Huskies have won their conference 11 times and claim one national championship in 1963.
 NIU plays its games at Huskie Stadium in DeKalb.
 The Huskies have played in 12 bowl games, all but one of them since 2004.
 NIU's greatest modern season came in 2012-13 when the team went 12-2 and played in the Orange Bowl.
 They are coached by Thomas Hammock.

-We've got a few recommended resources to help you bet on CFB in Illinois:
+Recommended resource to help you bet smartly on college football in Illinois:

 Notre Dame Fighting Irish Men's Basketball